Child of Love

 "Child of Love" peaked at No. 5 on the US Hot Christian Songs chart.

 Background

 We the Kingdom initially released the original version of "Child of Love" on July 3, 2020, as a promotional single from the album, Holy Water (2020).
 On January 8, 2021, the band released a new version of the song featuring Maverick City Music as part of the deluxe edition of Holy Water.

 On January 29, 2021, We the Kingdom released the new version of "Child of Love" featuring Bear Rinehart as a single.
-We the Kingdom commented on their collaboration with Rinehart, saying: "Bear brought something powerful to this song and it is out of control."
+We the Kingdom commented on the collaboration with Rinehart, saying, "Bear brought something powerful to this song and it is out of control."

 Composition

 "Child of Love" is composed in the key of G with a tempo of 100 beats per minute and a musical time signature of 4/4.
 The singers' vocal range spans from D4 to G5.

 Critical reception

-Jonathan Andre of 365 Days of Inspiring Media gave a positive review of the song, saying "Bear Rinehart brings another depth and uniqueness to the song, as we see how a little tweak here and there, can elevate a track so high that I reckon this new version, will go farther than the original."
+Jonathan Andre of 365 Days of Inspiring Media gave a positive review of the song, writing, "Bear Rinehart brings another depth and uniqueness to the song, as we see how a little tweak here and there, can elevate a track so high that I reckon this new version, will go farther than the original."